Antonio5410/Energy-Management-System/README.md

         GET /devices/{id} – get device details

     Monitoring Service
-        GET /monitoring/consumption?deviceId=&date= – returns hourly totals for the selected date

-7. Synchronization Events

-    User and device synchronization ensures consistency between microservices.

-    Example user event:
-        {
-        "event": "user.created",
-        "id": "UUID",
-        "name": "...",
-        "age": ...
-        }

-    Example device event:
-        {
-        "event": "device.created",
-        "deviceId": 7,
-        "maxHourlyConsumption": 2.5
-        }

-    Each microservice updates its internal tables accordingly.

-8. Measurement Processing Logic

-    Monitoring Service receives measurement messages in the form:
-        {
-        "timestamp": "...",
-        "deviceId": ...,
-        "measurement": ...
-        }

-    Processing steps:
-        1. Parse timestamp and determine hour of day.
-        2. Search for an existing hourly record for that device.
-        3. If found, increment the total.
-        4. Otherwise, create a new hourly record.
-        5. Save the updated total to the database.

-    Hourly consumption data is later used for rendering daily charts.

-9. Traefik Configuration

-    Traefik routes external requests to each microservice using label-based routing.
-    Each service defines:
-        router rule
-        service name
-        internal port
-        optional middleware (path prefix stripping)

-    Example route rule:
-        traefik.http.routers.device.rule=PathPrefix(/devices)

-10. Limitations and Notes

-    The project does not implement alerting when hourly consumption exceeds the device’s maximum allowed hourly limit.
-    No authentication or authorization mechanism is enabled.
-    Device simulator must be started manually; it is not containerized unless added explicitly.
-    In case of schema changes, database migration tools (Flyway/Liquibase) are recommended but not included.

-11. Future Extensions
+        GET /monitoring/consumption?deviceId=&date= – returns hourly consumption totals

+7. Realtime Support and WebSocket Communication

+    The Realtime Support Service exposes WebSocket endpoints using the STOMP protocol.
+    Clients establish a persistent WebSocket connection to receive: chat messages between administrator and client
+        system notifications
+        overconsumption alerts

+    Messages are routed using topic-based destinations, allowing user-specific notifications.

+8. Rule-Based and AI-Assisted Support

+    The Realtime Support Service includes a rule-based support system implemented using predefined rules.
+    These rules generate immediate suggestions without relying on external services.

+    In addition, the system integrates an external AI service using the OpenAI API.
+    AI requests are performed via HTTPS and isolated in a dedicated service layer.
+    The OpenAI API key is provided through environment variables.
+    If the AI service is unavailable, the system continues to function using rule-based logic.

+9. RabbitMQ Queues

+    The following queues are used:
+        synchronization queue for user and device events measurement queue for device readings
+        overconsumption.alerts queue for alert notifications

+    RabbitMQ ensures asynchronous communication and loose coupling between microservices.

+10. Traefik Configuration

+    Traefik routes external requests to microservices using label-based configuration.
+    Each service defines routing rules, internal ports, and optional middleware.
+    WebSocket connections are routed through Traefik using HTTP upgrade.

+11. Limitations and Notes

+    Authentication and authorization are not enforced.
+    The device simulator is not containerized by default.
+    Database migration tools are not included.
+    Alert thresholds are configured per device but can be extended.

+12. Future Extensions

     Possible improvements include:
-        Real-time WebSocket notifications for consumption threshold violations.
-        JWT authentication and role-based access control.
+        authentication with JWT and role-based access control persistent chat history storage
-        Unified logging with ELK or Loki.
-        Horizontal scaling with multiple replicas.
-        Property-based simulator configuration for multiple concurrent devices.
+        advanced AI prompt customization
+        horizontal scaling of realtime services
+        centralized logging and monitoring